epoch-research/ftm/tadamcz/tadamcz_notes.md

+TODO:
+- Google sheets
+- general introduction to testing
+- suggested ideas for tests
+- how to write modular code
+- when to use classes vs functions
+- how to compare different versions of the model? (existing approach: diffy.py)

 # Dependency management
-You have a `requirements.txt` file, but it does not match the actual dependencies of your project.
-For example, you depend on `scipy` and `statsmodels`, but these are not included.

 ## Basics
 Basic best practices for dependency management include:
-- Using a package manager
 - Using virtual environment
+- Specifying version numbers

+Using a good package manager simplifies these tasks.

+Good dependency management is essential:
+- If you don't specify dependencies, a new user has to manually track down every missing dependency and install it on their machine before being able to run the code!!
+If your user (correctly) uses virtual envs, every missing dependency will be _every_ dependency.
-Good dependency management is essential.
-Otherwise, multiple people working on the same project might not have the same environment (the "it works on my machine" problem).
-If you don't use virtual environments, your program might randomly break when its dependencies are updated by some other work you're doing on the same computer.
+- If you don't specify dependencies precisely enough (e.g. a `requirements.txt` without version numbers), multiple people working on the same project might not have the same environment (the "it works on my machine" problem)
+- If you don't use virtual environments, your program might randomly break when its dependencies are updated by some other work you're doing on the same computer.
 If you ever want to deploy your application to a server, you also have to specify dependencies exhaustively.
+- etc, etc...

 There are many guides to dependency management online.
 I generally find the content from RealPython to be quite good, and they have this [course](https://realpython.com/courses/managing-python-dependencies/) on dependency management.
 (Since it's not fee, I haven't been able to read it).